 Access application at www.uwest.edu.
 Common Application is accepted.

 When filling out the online application, students should be prepared to upload the following:

 - A. 400- to 500-word original personal essay as specified on the Application for Admission. - I. This essay must be the applicant's own work. - B. High school transcript showing proof of graduation or the equivalent. - I. Students applying while still enrolled in high school submit current high school transcript.
 An official copy of the final transcript indicating graduation is required prior to the first day of class. - II.
-Transfer Students: high school transcript not required if associate's degree or higher earned or applicant is awarded 60 units of transfer credit (see Undergraduate Transfer Students below). - C. Transcripts from all colleges and universities previously attended (if any). - D. Copy of all the following documents.
-Please copy both front and back of cards: - I. Legal Photo ID.
+Transfer Students: high school transcript not required if 60 semester (90 quarter) units of substantive, degree-applicable credit has been earned at an accredited college with a cumulative GPA of 2.0 or higher (see Undergraduate Transfer Students below). - III.
+If AP courses and associated exams have been completed, submit an official AP Score Report for applicable credit. - C. Transcripts from all colleges and universities previously attended (if any). - D. Copies of the following documents, including front and back sides: - I. Legal Photo ID.
 Accepted ID: driver license, state-issued ID, passport - II.
 Social Security card (if any) - III.
-Permanent Resident card (if applicable) - 2.
-Application Fee \$ 50 Domestic Application - \$100 International Application
+Permanent Resident card (if applicable) - Application Fee \$50 Domestic Application - \$100 International Application